premkpavuluri/microservices-research/final.md

 The application is deployed as a single monolithic application.
 A web application consists of a single file that runs on a server.
 A Rails application consists of a single directory hierarchy deployed using either, for example, Phusion Passenger on Apache/Nginx or JRuby on Tomcat.
 You can run multiple instances of the application behind a load balancer in order to scale and improve availability.

-- All operations can be implemented as an ACID transaction since there’s a single database
-- There’s no runtime coupling since there’s a single component
-- There’s no design-time coupling between multiple components

 ### Sample Illustration of Microservices architecture of E-Commerce website

 ![Micro-service Architectures](Images/micro_service_architecture.png)

-The above architecture consist of a User interface(Web and Mobile), Routing layer(API gateway), Several services that provides specific e-commerce functionalities(Account service, Inventory service, Shipping services and others) and Data base for each service for data storage and retrieval.
+The above architecture consist of a user interface, routing layer(API gateway), several services that provides specific e-commerce functionalities(Account service, Inventory service, Shipping services and others) and database for each service for data storage and retrieval.

-- each service consists of a small number of subdomains
-- subdomains can be segregated by their characteristics into separate services in order to improve scalability, availability and security.

 ## 4. Advantages and Disadvantages of Microservice.